Looking for available puppies? Check out who's still looking for their next farm here!

 Livestock Guardian Dogs

 We found the perfect match for him in Amerie, a Maremma-Kangal-Boz Shepherd mix who brought fierce protectiveness, playfulness and excellent mothering to the mix.
-Boaz and Amerie’s first litter was born November, 2020, and those pups have gone on to work as guardians for sheep, children, and property, as well as being dedicated companions and hiking partners.
-Roving Ram Ranch retained three of those pups to train as full-time sheep guardians and they have excelled in their duties, even at young ages.
-We are so excited to see what they will accomplish as they mature!
+Boaz and Amerie’s first litter was born November, 2020, with subsequent litters in 2022 and 2023.
+Those pups have gone on to work as guardians for sheep, poultry, children, and property, as well as being dedicated companions and hiking partners.
+We are so thankful to continue to be in touch with many of the owners who have bought puppies from us and who share their successes (like chasing a bear getting a little too close to the house and kids up a tree!) and their joyful moments with us through pictures, videos and texts.

-Scroll down to see pictures and read more about our dogs and about other pups from Amerie and Boaz’s first litter.
+Scroll down to see pictures and read more about each of our dogs!

 Why Livestock Guardian Dogs?

 As strange as it may sound, our dogs not only protect our sheep, they also protect predators.
-Montana is a beautiful and wild place and we care deeply about keeping native carnivores in their native habitat.
+This was especially true in Montana where keeping native carnivores in their native habitat is an ongoing challenge due to population growth and development.
 Livestock guardian dogs present a strong deterrent in advance of an attempted depredation or attack, thereby minimizing the chances that a predator will have to be put down or removed from an area due to an unfortunate interaction with domesticated livestock.
 If predators never have a chance to prey on our sheep, then they will not become conditioned to using them as a food source and will be forced to hunt wild prey in their natural habitat.

 We are constantly humbled and awed by the deep history of protection and bonding bred into the genes of these very special livestock guardian breeds.
 It is a privilege and a joy to work with them on a daily basis, as partners and friends.